-After receipt of a valid request for authorisation, the MHRA will conduct an initial assessment within 30 days.
-At this time, the MHRA will either: (i) accept the request; (ii) accept the request subject to conditions; or (iii) not accept the request.
+After receipt of a valid application, a combined review assessment will be conducted within 30 days.
+Following assessment, and ordinarily within 60 days of the submission, the MHRA and the REC will either (i) accept the request, (ii) accept the request subject to conditions, or (iii) not accept the request.

-The ethics committee will review certain documents relating to the trial, especially the trial protocol, the informed consent form, the suitability of the personnel, investigator and facilities, and the investigator's brochure.
-In doing so, the ethics committee will consider the recruitment, compensation and consent of the trial subjects.
-The ethics committee has 60 days to form a view on the clinical trial.
+The MHRA will focus on the safety and scientific value of the trial, while the REC will focus on the research proposals and review certain documents relating to the trial, including the trial protocol, the informed consent form, the suitability of the personnel, investigator and facilities, and the investigator's brochure.

-The MHRA must also be notified of clinical investigations for medical devices.
-A sponsor must notify the MHRA at least 60 days before starting the investigation. the MHRA will consider the documentation and assess the safety and performance of the device as well as the design of the clinical investigation.
-A letter will be sent to the sponsor within 60 days with a decision (which will be either an "objection" or "no objection").
-In addition, an opinion of the ethics committee is required, following a similar process to that used for medicinal products.
+The MHRA must be notified by the sponsor at least 60 days in advance of a clinical investigation involving medical devices commencing.
+Applications should be submitted via the IRAS.
+The MHRA will consider the documentation and assess the safety and performance of the device, as well as the design of the investigation.
+A letter will be sent to the sponsor within 60 days with a decision (providing either an "objection" or "no objection").
+In addition, an opinion of the REC is required.